A Cold Day for Murder

 Description

-Kate Shugak is a native Aleut working as a private investigator in Alaska.
-She’s five foot, one inch tall, carries a scar that runs from ear to ear across her throat, and owns a half-wolf, half-husky dog named Mutt.
-Resourceful, strong-willed, defiant, Kate is tougher than your average heroine – and she needs to be to survive the worst the Alaskan wilds can throw at her.
+Meet Kate Shugak.
+She’s five foot one, carries an angry scar that runs across her throat from ear to ear, and owns a half-wolf, half-husky dog named Mutt.
+Resourceful, strong-willed, and defiant, Aleut private investigator Kate is tougher than your average heroine – and she needs to be to survive the worst the Alaskan wilds can throw at her.

-‘If you are looking for something unique in the field of crime fiction, Kate Shugak is the answer.’
-Michael Connelly
+‘Something unique in the field of crime fiction’ Michael Connelly

 Publisher Review